reposense/RepoSense/docs/PublishingGuide.md

 ### Use a standard release instead of rolling release

 As RepoSense is being actively developed, its master branch is frequently updated with new features and fixes. <br/>
-For stablility or familiarity, you may want to use a standard release. <br/>
+For stablility or familiarity, you may want to use a standard release.
 In this case, you can use the `Release` branch in your fork. <br/>

+#### Use our latest release

+You can find the changelog of latest release [here](https://github.com/reposense/RepoSense/releases/latest)

 1. [Use this link](../../../edit/master/.travis.yml) to edit the travis configuration file, under deploy change the branch to **release**
 ```